Welcome To Wild Paw Doodles

 With their intelligence and interactive nature, your puppies would briskly pick-up everything you teach them.
 Training them is easy, as long as you are strict with issues like obedience, ‘pack-leader’ syndrome, etc. However, if doodles not trained properly, they can easily become neurotic and hyper.
 Teach them the difference between right and wrong.
 But train them in a gentle way.
 They need a job just as we do.
 It's imperative for their mental and physical health.

-Just like most poodle hybrids, Goldendoodles do not shed very much.
-This makes the dog a great choice for people who are mildly allergic to animals.
-A Goldendoodle’s coat is shaggier than a Golden Retriever but not nearly as curly as a Poodle’s coat.
+Just like most poodle hybrids, Goldendoodles can shed, it is typically not nearly like the Golden Retriever.
+But to say they are non-shed would be a misconception. .
+A Goldendoodle’s coat is shaggier than a Golden Retriever with a beard and furnishings.
 The color of a Goldendoodle’s coat can vary and may appear orange, cream, dark brown, gray, black, parti, abstract, etc.

 Although some dogs may have a coat with two or three different colors.
 For people with more severe allergies, it is a better to get a second generation or “back-cross” bred Goldendoodle.
 The term “back-cross” is used when a first-generation hybrid is bred with a purebred dog that is the same breed as one of the hybrid’s parents.
 Genetically speaking, a back-cross puppy bred in this way is a “first generation cross”.
 So, a back-cross Goldendoodle puppy has one parent that is a Goldendoodle and another that is a purebred Poodle.
 The objective of this type of breeding is to produce dogs that will shed less.
 The coat of a first generation back-cross (since it is three parts Poodle and one-part Golden Retriever) is far less likely to shed, making it a far better option for a dog owner or a family member with severe dog allergies.

 Living The Life